acecancer/Session-materials/Slurm.md

 - **Job**: A unit of work submitted to SLURM, which can be a single task such as alignment or a complex workflow.
 - **Job Script (Slurm Script)**: A script file containing both the SLURM directives and commands to execute the job.
 It specifies the resources required and the commands to run.

-### Submitting a SLURM Job
+### Creating our first a SLURM script

-To run a job on the ACE HPC system using SLURM, you need to create a slurm script first and submit it using the sbatch command.
-To better demonstrate this, we shall create a script that performs quality check on the fastq sample with the fastqc program.
+We will create our first slurm script that performs a basic analysis, in this case, performs a quality check on the fastq sample using the fastqc program.

 Let us start by downloading a test file to use, `sample.fastq.gz` which can be found [here](https://github.com/acecancer/acecancer.github.io/raw/main/sample.fastq.gz).